RoseEden30/SimpleGraphicsSuite/README.md

 - `extern/Streamline` - an NVIDIA Streamline SDK release, keeping its `include/` and `bin/x64/` layout

-Run both from an **x64 Native Tools Command Prompt for VS 2022**, so the MSVC environment is set up.
+Run the two cmake commands from an **x64 Native Tools Command Prompt for VS 2022**, so the MSVC environment is set up.

 Set `SKYRIM_MODS_FOLDER` or `SKYRIM_FOLDER` to deploy on every build.